x-board/x-board-protocol/docs/list-pins-capabilities.md

 declared as similar.
 This has the same goal as things being marked as identical, but it works slightly differently.

-Just like for identical parts, it is started by `DF`, followed by the part it is similar to.
+Just like for identical parts, it is started by `FD`, followed by the part it is similar to.
-However, the next thing is `EF`.
+However, the next thing is `FE`.
 That is followed by a data definition, just like when providing a normal definition of what data is allowed.
 So, it starts off with the [length](basics.md#lengths) of the data, followed by that many pairs of minimum and maximum values for each of those bytes.
 The protocol will define how the similar base is combined with new data, as well as how many bytes